How to Choose the Right Shampoo for Skunked Dogs

 Yes, you can use homemade skunk shampoo for your dog, and it actually works really well when made correctly.
 It’s a fast, affordable, and reliable way to fight that awful skunk smell using simple household items.

-The first time Rumi got sprayed, I didn’t have a fancy dog shampoo at home.
-I just searched online in a panic and found the hydrogen peroxide and baking soda mix.
-I was skeptical, but I was desperate.
-Within minutes of using it, the worst of the stink was already fading.
-It wasn’t perfect on the first try, but it definitely saved us from a full-on disaster.
+The first time I sprayed Rumi, I didn’t have any fancy dog shampoo at home.
+Because I was scared, I quickly looked online and found the hydrogen peroxide and baking soda mix.
+I wasn’t sure, but I needed help badly.
+After just a few minutes of use, the smell was already getting better.
+We didn’t get it right the first time, but it kept us from a complete disaster.

 Why Homemade Shampoos Work